Xiaofei-it/Shelly/README.md

 ## Preview

-By the Shelly library, you can use a method chain in which each method takes an action as an argument, to create an object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.
+With the help of the Shelly library, you can use a method chain, in which each method takes an action as an argument, to create an object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.